FailAcademy/learning/web-dev-foundation/_lessons/week-09/01a-testing.md

 Time to put your own project under the microscope!

-Take some of the recommended testing tools (code validators, performance testers, etc.) for spin with your own project.
+Take some of the recommended testing tools (code validators, performance testers, etc.) for a spin with your own project.

 ## Lab Activity